ad1w/bash-doc/README.md

 export PATH="${PATH}:/location"
 ```
 for example:
-you want to add some files on your <i>script</i> directory, you can add this line in your bash script
+you want to add some files on your ```script``` directory, you can add this line in your bash script
 ```
 #!/bin/bash
 export PATH="${PATH}:/script"